betrusted-io/xous-core/apps/mtxchat/README.md

 ## Troubleshooting

-Prequisites: it is essential that the PDDB is mounted and WiFi is connected before running mtxcli.
-You can verify these in Shellchat with `net ping 1.1.1.1`.

 If you see the message `WARNING: clock not set` that is likely because the Precursor real time clock needs to be set (e.g. if the battery has been completely discharged).
 Please go to the menu **Preferences | Set Timezone** to set the time zone (and update the time via NTP).

 If you see the message `authentication failed` it might be because the `user` and `password` variables are not set properly.
 Alternatively it could be because TLS certificate validation has failed because the clock has not been set (see above).